vib-singlecell-nf/vsn-pipelines/README.rst

-VSN-Pipelines template
+VSN-Pipelines popscle
 ======================

-This is a template repository for VIB-SingleCell-NF (VSN) pipelines tools
+This is a repository for the popslce module of the VIB-SingleCell-NF (VSN) pipelines.